skalarproduktraum/phd-thesis/chapters/apr-rendering.md

 ### Pulling Scheme

-With this definition, we can go on the describe the Pulling Scheme for finding the OVPC set in $\mathcal{O}(N)$ time.
+With this definition, we can go on to describe the Pulling Scheme for finding the OVPC set in $\mathcal{O}(N)$ time.
 The name arises from the behaviour of a cell in $\mathcal{L}$ that pulls the resolution function down, leading to smaller particle cells across the image.

 The algorithm for the pulling scheme is summarised in Algorithm \ref{alg:PullingScheme}.